yuenherny/um-wqd7008-pdc-yolov5/README.md

 # Implementing YOLOv5 for Parallel and Distributed Computing (AWS)

 This repo is forked and modified from [Ultralytics's YOLOv5 Pytorch implementation](https://github.com/ultralytics/yolov5).
-Visit here for the original [README](https://github.com/ultralytics/yolov5#readme) and [Training Custom Data tutorial](https://github.com/ultralytics/yolov5/wiki/Train-Custom-Data).
+Visit here for the original [README](https://github.com/ultralytics/yolov5#readme).

 ## Table of Content
 1. [Project structure](#project-structure)